 – 9 litre water extinguishers

 The number of fire extinguishers required depends on the size of the area to be protected and whether the business is classed as low or high risk.
-As a basic rule of thumb, the floor area in square metres should be divided by 200 and rounded up to calculate how many nine-litre water or equivalent extinguishers are necessary.
+As a basic rule of thumb, the floor area in square meters should be divided by 200 and rounded up to calculate how many nine-liter water or equivalent extinguishers are necessary.

 If there is a sprinkler or automatic suppression system in place, fewer fire extinguishers may be required.

-Location for installation and fitting for fire extinguishers
+b.
+Location for installation and fitting of fire extinguishers

-For example, a ‘standard pair’ water-based and CO2 fire extinguishers are usually located by exits and fire alarm call-points, except where the building has a lot more exits or fire alarm call-points than the number of extinguishers that is needed; there the 30 metre rule dictates where they should go.
+For example, a ‘standard pair’ water-based and CO2 fire extinguishers are usually located by exits and fire alarm call-points, except where the building has a lot more exits or fire alarm call-points than the number of extinguishers that are needed; there the 30-meter rule dictates where they should go.

-The 30 meter rule states that, “Employees should be no more than 30metres from the appropriate extinguisher on any given level of your premises”.
-The 30 meter rule is derived from the UK British Standards (BS5306).
+The 30-meter rule states that “Employees should be no more than 30 meters from the appropriate extinguisher on any given level of your premises”.
+The 30-meter rule is derived from the UK British Standards (BS5306).

-Extinguishers should either be fixed by brackets to the wall, or, if very heavy, attached to a rigid floor stand to discourage people from moving them.
-Heavier extinguishers should be fixed with the handle at a height of about 1metre.
+Extinguishers should either be fixed by brackets to the wall or, if very heavy, attached to a rigid floor stand to discourage people from moving them.
+Heavier extinguishers should be fixed with the handle at a height of about 1 meter.

-If they are not totally obvious, extinguishers must be clearly signposted with ID signs fixed to the stand or wall and directional arrows if necessary.
+If they are not obvious, extinguishers must be signposted with ID signs fixed to the stand or wall and directional arrows if necessary.

 Read Also: 9 Simple steps to carry out fire extinguisher recharge

-In the UK, fire extinguishers are not compliant with UK fire extinguisher legislation until they have been commissioned, even if you have the right types and sizes of extinguisher in the right locations.
+In the UK, fire extinguishers are not compliant with UK fire extinguisher legislation until they have been commissioned, even if you have the right types and sizes of extinguishers in the right locations.

 Examples of things checked during commissioning are: